Koishikawa Korakuen Gardens 小石川後楽園

 You can reach the garden by train and then on foot.

-Koishikawa Korakuen Garden is a two-minute walk from Iidabashi Station on the Toei Oedo Line.
+The West Gate of Koishikawa Korakuen Gardens is a three-minute walk from Iidabashi Station on the Toei Oedo Line.
+The East Gate is a five-minute walk from Suidobashi Station on the JR Chuo Line.
 The JR Chuo Line, Tokyo Metro Namboku Line, Yurakucho Line, and Tozai Line also stop at Iidabashi.